riongull/notes/dash_unit_denominations.md

 First, to summarize Dash's potential solutions (which largely parallel Bitcoin's, none of which will likely work), we can:

-* support **scientific units** based on `DASH`
+* support **scientific units** based on `DASH`.
   * i.e. `mDASH` ("milidash"), `uDASH` ("microdash")
-* support the **base unit**
+* support the **base unit**.
   * i.e. `DUFF` ("duff" - the actual technological base unit in Dash, which the code already uses)
-* create **new unit(s)**
+* create **new unit(s)**.
   * e.g. `DOT` ("dot", possibly equal in value to a `uDASH`)
-* promote/defer to **fiat/national units**
+* promote/defer to **fiat/national units**.
   * e.g. `USD`, `EUR`, `JPY` (hide Dash's native units in favor of displaying existing fiat units)

 What do all of these solutions have in common?
 They all allow for the continued use of `DASH` and `DUFF`.
-Even if Dash Core Group, Inc. decides to move forward with one of the above options, say using `DOT`, there will be large contingents of people who oppose that and will continue to use `DASH` and `DUFF`, because those options likely won't get deprecated.
+Even if Dash Core Group, Inc (DCG) decides to move forward with one of the above options, say, using the `DOT`, there will be large contingents of people who oppose that and will continue to use `DASH` and `DUFF`, because those options likely won't get deprecated.
 The existing `DASH` will remain the transaction unit on exchanges, leaving most of the benefits of this proposal behind.

 ##### Sample Objections to Existing Solutions

-* Scientific names (`mDASH` and `uDASH`) are too technical for mass mass adoption and lead to disunity of pricing
+* Scientific names (`mDASH` and `uDASH`) are too technical for mass mass adoption and lead to disunity of pricing (5 units now!).
-* `DUFF` is unprofessional, sounding too much like duff beer from the Simpsons
+* `DUFF` is too unprofessional for the main unit, sounding too much like duff beer from the Simpsons.
-* `DOT` would have to overcome massive social inertia and would result in disunity of pricing (three units now!)
+* `DOT` would have to overcome massive social inertia and would also result in disunity of pricing (3 units now!).
 * Relying solely on fiat seems to be admitting two things:
   * 1\.
-Dash's units are confusing and need to be hidden away
+Dash's units are confusing and need to be hidden away.
   * 2\.
 We don't intend to be our own independent currency.
   * The solution isn't to hide `DASH`, it's to fix it!